videntity/provider-data-tools/README.md

-validate-pjson
+validate_pjson
 --------------

-Validate the PJSON for complaince with a create/update request.
+Validate the PJSON for compliance with a create/update request.
 It returns errors and warnings in JSON to stdout.

 Usage:

-    validate-pjson [ProivderJSON] [update|create]
+    validate_pjson [ProivderJSON] [update|create]

 Example:

-    validate-pjson  1003819723.json update
+    validate_pjson  1003819723.json update

 Example Output: